Skip to Content

 A domestic violence conviction may appear on background checks, which can impact job opportunities, especially in roles that require licensing, work with vulnerable populations, or security clearance.

 Rhode Island courts recognize and enforce out-of-state protection orders under the federal Violence Against Women Act.
 If you move to the state with an existing order from another jurisdiction, local police and courts can uphold the terms.
 Similarly, individuals with domestic violence charges or restraining orders from elsewhere must comply with Rhode Island law standards while living or working here.
-Understanding how these rules work matters for anyone relocating to or from Rhode Island following a domestic violence proceeding.

-What Languages Does Assalone Lombardi, LLC Offer for Client Services?
+What languages does Assalone Lombardi, LLC offer for client services?

 We provide legal services in Spanish, French, German, Italian, and American Sign Language, ensuring broad accessibility for clients throughout Rhode Island.
 This multilingual support helps us remove communication barriers so clients fully understand their options and remain informed throughout every stage of the legal process.